 PSA: there’s a pretty bad bug in ACNH that hasn’t been patched yet.
 If a friend has a villager “in boxes” because they’ve been forced out via campsite visitor, DO NOT adopt them.
 Could result in a glitched spot.

 As mentioned above, many players discovered a glitch with this method.
 The glitch made it so that a plot of land on your own island wouldn’t get completed.
 This in turn made it so the invited villager never moved in and worse, made it so you couldn’t place any more houses on your island.
 However, it seems that Nintendo released a fix for this bug with the 1.1.2 update.

 How to keep your favorite villagers happy

-If a villager starts walking around with a cloud around their head, that means something is troubling them.
+Warning: If a villager starts walking around with a cloud around their head, that means something is troubling them.
 They might even be considering moving out.
 If that’s the case, make sure you talk to them and convince them to stay.
 If you’re regularly playing your game every day, you’re more likely to catch a villager when they get like this.
 Otherwise, they might move out if you haven’t played for awhile.

 How to make villagers move out

 As you keep playing, you might decide that you really just don’t care for one of your animal neighbors or that you’re ready for someone new to join your village.
 If that’s the case, there are three ways that you can boot someone off your island.
 And no, Smacking them in the head with a net won’t make them leave, it only makes them sad or angry.

 Here are the ways that you make a villager leave your island.

 Methods for getting a villager to move out

 1. The Shunning